-Ancient historian Sallust has written that this part of the prison was 3.6 meters (12 feet) below the ground and was dark and smelly.
+Ancient historian Sallust wrote that this part of the prison was dark and smelly and 3.6 meters (12 feet) below the ground and was dark and smelly.

 Tullianum was used for the detention and execution of condemned criminals.

-The prison was in use until at least the late 4th century AD, after which it became a pilgrim site because of its association with Christian martyrs.
+The prison was used until at least the late 4th century AD, after which it became a pilgrim site because of its association with Christian martyrs.

-In the 16th century, the San Guiseppe dei Falegnami church got built above the prison.
+In the 16th century, the San Guiseppe dei Falegnami church was built above the prison.